Zakrzewiaczek/arduino-clock/zegar_PCB_pwm_DS1307/READ INFO!!!_README.md

      If it's night: turn on light.

    [If you want to set the clock to change brightness at fixed times]
+      Add '//' at the beginning of line 8

   If the clock does not show the time, try reloading the program.